 \subsection{The large population deterministic limit}

-To understand the expected long time behaviour of the the asymmetric two-island frequency process, in Section \ref{asymp}, we will send the total mass of the population in each island, fixed at each of the sampling times, to infinity and obtain a system of ordinary differential equations.
-This is, in essence, similar in to the methodology found in Adaptive Dynamics.
+To understand the expected long-time behaviour of the the asymmetric two-island frequency process, in Section \ref{asymp}, we will send the total mass of the population in each island, fixed at each of the sampling times, to infinity and obtain a system of ordinary differential equations.
 The resulting ODE is given by

-The parameter $B^X_{i,j}$ is the continuous state equivalent to the rate, in the asssociated Feller diffusion with immigration $\textbf{X}$, at which type $\textbf{x}$ individuals in island $j$ produce offspring in island $i$ of type $\textbf{x}$.
-A negative $B^X_{i,j}$ is only posible if $i=j$ and its related to a tendency to produce less than one individual of type $\textbf{x}$.
-The description of the parameters $B^Y_{i,j}$ associated with the process $\textbf{Y}$ is analogous.
+The parameter $B^X_{ij}$ is the continuous state equivalent to the rate, in the asssociated Feller diffusion with immigration $\textbf{X}$, at which type $\textbf{x}$ individuals in island $j$ produce offspring in island $i$ of type $\textbf{x}$.
+A negative $B^X_{ij}$ is only posible if $i=j$ and this is related to a tendency to produce less than one individual of type $\textbf{x}$.
+The description of the parameters $B^Y_{ij}$ associated with the process $\textbf{Y}$ is analogous.

 The first term on each line pushes the solutions towards the identity line.
 The other terms depend on the differences between the reproduction rates of each type.
 Each of them pushes the solution towards one of the boundary points $\{(0,0), (1,1)\}$ which are associated with the event of fixation of one of the types in the population.
-However, at each point of the unit square, all the forces act simultaneously and complex behaviors arise.
-To predict which type of individuals will most likely go to fixation one needs to consider all of the parameters, and it is even possible that the system of ODEs points to an internal point, implying that this complex interaction can favor coexistence.
+However, at each point of the unit square, all the forces act simultaneously and complex behaviour arises.
+To predict which type of individuals go to fixation one needs to consider all of the parameters, and it is even possible that the system of ODEs points to an internal point, implying that this complex interaction can favor coexistence.

 To visualize the complexity of the interaction between these parameters we invite the reader to visit the web page of Julio Nava (https://julionava.shinyapps.io/app$\_$prueba/), where it is possible to find a user-friendly interface that solves the system of ODEs numerically and presents different plots of interest.